Takifugu: Toxicity

-The fish's main defense is the neurotoxin contained in its internal organs, mainly the ovaries and the liver, to a lesser extent in the intestines and the skin, and only minute amounts in the muscles and blood.
-This makes the fugu a lethal meal for most predators, including the occasional human.
+The main defense of Takifugu against predators is the tetrodotoxin contained in its internal organs, mainly the ovaries and the liver.
+This neurotoxin is also present, albeit at a lower level, in the intestines and the skin, and minute amounts can be found in the muscles and the blood.
+This makes these fish a lethal meal for most predators, including the occasional human.

-The toxin is called tetrodotoxin, or more precisely anhydrotetrodotoxin 4-epitetrodotoxin and is about 1200 times deadlier than cyanide.
-This poison can also be found in other animals such as the blue-ringed octopus, cone snails, and even some newts.
-The pufferfish does not create the poison itself; rather it is generated by bacteria e.g. Pseudomonas within the fish.
-The fish obtains the bacteria by eating food containing these bacteria.
-Pufferfish that are born and grown in captivity do not produce tetrodotoxin until they receive some of the poison-producing bacteria, often by eating tissues from a toxin-producing fish.
-Also, some fish are more poisonous than others.
-Each fish has enough poison to kill around thirty adult humans.
+Tetrodotoxin, or more precisely anhydrotetrodotoxin 4-epitetrodotoxin, is about 1200 times deadlier than cyanide.
+It can also be found in other animals such as the blue-ringed octopus, cone snails, and even some newts.
+Takifugu does not synthesize the toxin itself; rather, it is synthesized by symbiotic bacteria (e.g. Pseudomonas), which the fish obtains by eating food containing the bacteria.
+Hence, Takifugu born and grown in captivity never produce tetrodotoxin until they are exposed to the toxin-producing bacteria, often by eating tissues from a toxin-producing fish.
+Toxicity varies from one fish to the next, but generally speaking, each fish has enough tetrodotoxin to kill around 30 adult humans.

 Genome

-Apparently due to some unknown selection pressure, intronic and extragenic sequences have been drastically reduced within this family.
-As a result, they have the smallest-known genomes yet found amongst the vertebrate animals, while containing a genetic repertoire very similar to other fishes and thus comparable to vertebrates generally.
-Since these genomes are relatively compact it is relatively fast and inexpensive to compile their complete sequences, as has been done for two species of pufferfishes (Takifugu rubripes and Tetraodon nigroviridis).
-The former species was the second vertebrate in history to have its genome mapped, after humans.
+Apparently, due to some unknown selection pressure, intronic and extragenic sequences have been drastically reduced within the pufferfish family (to which Takifugu belongs).
+As a result, they have the smallest-known genomes amongst the vertebrate animals.
+Since these genomes are relatively compact, it is relatively fast and inexpensive to compile their complete sequences, as has been done for two species of the family, including Takifugu rubripes (which was the second vertebrate in history to have its genome mapped, only after humans).